 - Self-assess your readiness to learn

 - Define your learning goals and develop a learning contract

-- Take initiative for all stages of learning process — be self-motivated
+- Take initiative for all stages of the learning process — be self-motivated

 - Re-evaluate and alter goals as required during your unit of study

 - Consult with your advising instructor as required

 Advising instructors’ roles